soulfresh/pan-z/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test-debug`

+Run tests with a longer timeout in order to avoid timeout issues while stepping through code with a debugger.

+### `npm lint`

+Run ESLint and Styleing.

+### `npm validate`

+Run linting and tests locally in a manner similar to how they are run on the CI server.

+### `npm storybook`

+Run the storybook component website for browsing project components.

 ### `npm run build`